 Dartmouth Green Partnerships is the name for what used to be Dartmouth in Bloom.
-In February 2013 it was re-formed and re-launched and in November 2015 it became a charity.
+In February 2013 it was re-formed and re-launched and in November 2015 it became a charity, retaining the name Dartmouth in Bloom as a sub-head in its Constitution.

 The aim of the group is, in line with the Royal Horticultural Society’s guidance, to strive towards horticultural excellence, community involvement and environmental responsibility.
 The Committee shares its enthusiasm for these aims with all sections of the Dartmouth population, and helping create community spirit and civic pride.